 The zombies in Cold Fear.
 The Exocell parasite nests in the cranium, feeding on the brain.

-Subverted, more like.
+Subverted in Dead Space.
+A headshot alone will not kill a Necromorph, unless you've cut off at least one other limb.
 One of the gameplay features is called "strategic dismemberment", where removing or destroying certain parts has different consequences, depending on the Necromorph.
-The best example of this would be the Pregnant, which can only be killed by taking out its arms.
-Shooting it in the stomach will almost invariably result in instant death.
+The best example of this would be the Pregnant; shooting its arms is the best bet, but a bodyshot will release the Swarmers in its belly and they will probably kill you.

 Minor zombies in the House of the Dead series can be taken out like this.
 Bosses have their own weak points (although some are in the head).

 Touted by some humans in Fallout 3 on how to kill ghouls ("zombie" being used as a slur for ghouls), even though they die from normal damage just like any other creature would.
 One particular ghoul wants you to kill certain anti-ghoul humans, and will pay you more for killing them with a head shot.
 However, only one of them is anti-ghoul, the others have a key for a bunker that has the T-51b, and you can keep the keys and take the T-51b for yourself.
 Or, if you're playing a Good game, you can talk them out of their keys and hand them to Mr. Crowley for the same money without ever firing a shot.

 Invoked in Eternal Darkness with Ulyoth Zombies.
 One has to decapitate them or they will go Action Bomb, however, zombies of all four Ancients will still fight without their heads (and will be momentarily stunned, comically patting their neck stump as if to say "Oi, who turned off the lights?").

 Used in the final boss battle in the Marine storyline for the 2010 Aliens vs. Predator videogame.